wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 }
 ```

 The function is rather simple.
 It attempt to retrieve the `sessionToken` from `localStorage`, and if that fails or `forceFetch` is passed it fetches a new one using `fetchSessionToken()`.
-And `fetchSessionToken` is defined.
+And now `fetchSessionToken` is defined.

 ```javascript
 import { GraphQLClient } from 'graphql-request';